-- Are you interested in a short-time solution or long-term, modern, and safe solution?
+- Are you interested in a short-time solution or a long-term, modern, and safe solution?

 - Did your denture get unstable already?

-- Did you recognize that on the family pictures you never smile?
+- Did you recognize that in the family pictures you never smile?

 Patient education plays such an important role in our appointment time with the patient.
 It is our goal to shift the education to them and put the responsibility to maintain their oral health through proper oral health measures.

 When we are explaining procedures to the patient, it is nice to give the patients informational brochures but now product websites and videos are readily available with a patient’s section for education on that product and procedures.